guerrantif/handwritten_long_numbers_recognition/README.md

 </p>

 ```
-The recognize number is: 2777
+The recognized number is: 2777
 ```

 > For the latter two cases (in which the number are written orizontally), the network trained without data augmentation perform bad as well.